www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

             * [x] Expand proposal API regarding new supply creation. -> See `Proposal#proposedAllocationsWithNewSupplies`
             * [ ] Use new proposal API in Cin for the entity manager's value update constraint.
                 * [ ] Provide proposals via raters.
-                * [ ] Use proposals via optimization during time step.
+                * [ ] Use proposals via optimization during time step. -> Establish and use a default Gel optimizer.
     * [ ] Increment randomly selected players' value by an action every time step via constraints.
 Check this in unit tests.
     * [ ] Delete players with value of zero via constraints.
 * [x] This features demonstrates some severe performance and performance analysis problems.